ageyev/ageyev.github.io/blog/2025-02-06-from_the_Nile_to_the_Euphrates/index.md

 ---
 slug: from_the_Nile_to_the_Euphrates
-title: On the Biblical Borders of Israel
+title: From the Nile to the Euphrates - on the Question of Israel’s Biblical Borders
 authors: [ageyev]
 tags: [ageyev, israel]
 draft: false